The Whippet

 The size of a Whippet varies from 17" to 21" for a bitch and 18" to 22" for a male.
 Also whether a Whippet descends from working or show lines has a impact on their prey drive and the way they look.

-You are able to view the profiles and pedigrees of our breeding dogs by visiting our Whippet Boy and our Whippet Girls pages.
+You are able to view the profiles, relationships and pedigrees of our breeding dogs by visiting our Whippet Girls page You can also click on individual profiles of any dog conatined in the pedigree to view that dogs profile and relationships to other dogs.